About Paediatric Osteopathy

 Training and regulation

-These requirements give patients the same sort of guarantees and protection as those given by doctors and dentists.
+These regulations give patients the same level of protection and reassurance provided by doctors and dentists.

-Osteopaths are trained to degree level attaining either a Bachelor of Science (BSc) or integrated Masters (MOst).
-Training takes a minimum of four years and includes a requirement to have over 1000 hours clinical experience with patients prior to registration.
+Osteopaths train to degree level, achieving either a Bachelor of Science (BSc) or an integrated Master of Osteopathy (MOst).
+Training takes a minimum of four years and includes more than 1,000 hours of supervised clinical experience with patients before registration.

-Osteopaths are recognised by NHS England as Allied Health Professionals, playing a critical role in the diagnosis, treatment and care of people of all ages.
+NHS England recognises osteopaths as Allied Health Professionals.
+They play an important role in diagnosing, treating and supporting people of all ages.

 We are members of the Institute of Osteopathy and the General Osteopathic Council GOSC, who are committed to the support and development of the osteopathic profession.